rchaganti/DSCResources/cWindowsOS/README.md

 This module contains a collection of miscellaneous DSC custom and composite resources for some generic Windows OS configuration tasks.

-At present, this DSC resource module includes 4 resources.
+At present, this DSC resource module includes 3 resources.
-- [cHostsFile](https://github.com/rchaganti/DSCResources/tree/master/cWindowsOS/DSCResources/cHostsFile) is used to manage Hosts file entries.
 - [cAutoAdminLogon](https://github.com/rchaganti/DSCResources/tree/master/cWindowsOS/DSCResources/cAutoAdminLogon) is used to add or remove auto administrator logon configuration.
 This is a composite resource.
 - [cLoopBackCheck](https://github.com/rchaganti/DSCResources/tree/master/cWindowsOS/DSCResources/cLoopBackCheck) is used to enable or disable Loopback Check registry setting for web servers such as SharePoint Front End servers.
 This is a composite resource.
 - [cDiskImage](https://github.com/rchaganti/DSCResources/tree/master/cWindowsOS/DSCResources/cDiskImage) is used to mount or dismount ISO images.